aserto-dev/java-directory/examples/README.md

 java -jar target/examples-1.0.0-SNAPSHOT-shaded.jar
 ```

-The output contains the instance information are connecting to.
+The output contains the instance information the example is connected to.

 ```
 ❯ java -jar examples/target/examples-1.0.0-SNAPSHOT-shaded.jar